 04: Bold, an even screen pattern of dark dots

 In addition, each projection is provided as a set of four sub-component typefaces that can be used for layered constructions.
 Horizontal and vertical plane elements are separated into matching light and bold typefaces which are designed to interact with one another, offering a wide range of visual possibilities.
 Using page layout, bitmap or vector design software, the user can apply selected planes either in precisely interlocking overlays or in easily calibrated positional offsets.
 Outlines, tints, colours, textures, patterns and transparencies can be applied as appropriate.

 These features provide an enormous number of possibilities when working in print and fixed media.
 They are also particularly useful in motion graphics where their precise layering and positional calibration allows control over many exciting transitions and other visual opportunities.

 There is no inter-character spacing in ThreePoint.
 Letterforms are designed to fit together dot-to-dot in both horizontal and vertical dimensions.
 Interlinear spacing can easily be set in one line or half line increments so that multiple lines fit flush in perfect registration.

 The ThreePoint character set is limited to Latin lowercase only together with numerals and punctuation marks.
 For ease of use, the lowercase letters are duplicated in the uppercase register.

-ThreePoint is available in Latin glyph encoding in OpenType format.
+ThreePoint is available in Latin glyph encoding in OpenType and Web font formats.